 The Company maintains a revolving line of credit with its bank.
 The credit arrangement has a maximum borrowing limit of \$3,000,000.
-The line is available through January 8, 2021 and provides for interest at the LIBOR rate.
+The line is available through October 15, 2021 and provides for interest at the prime rate plus 1%.
 The line of credit is secured by the assets of the Company and is guaranteed by the Company's chairman.
-The Company did not have an outstanding balance on the line of credit as of June 30, 2020.
+The Company did not have an outstanding balance on the line of credit as of June 30, 2021.
 The line of credit contains certain loan covenants.
-Management believes the Company was in compliance with applicable covenants as of June 30, 2020.
+Management believes the Company was in compliance with applicable covenants as of June 30, 2021.
+It is anticipated that the line of credit will not be renewed upon expiration.